PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 ### `Pipebox<T>`

-This class implements the engine that runs a `Pipeline<T>` with a specified `PipelineContext<T>`.
+This class provides the implementation of `IPipebox<TContext, TConfig>`, which is the engine that runs a specified pipeline with a `PipelineContext<T>`.

-(todo: table of properties and methods with examples)
+(todo: table of properties and methods, remarks and examples)

 ### `PipeboxContext<T>`

-This class implements the data context that is processed along the pipeline execution.
+This class provides the implementation of `IPipeboxContext{T}`, which is the data context that is processed along the pipeline execution.

-(todo: table of properties and methods with examples)
+(todo: table of properties and methods, remarks and examples)

 ### `PipeboxConfig`

-This class implements the pipebox configuration that defines one or more pipelines and their corresponding handlers.
+This class provides the implementation of `<TConfig>`, which is the pipebox configuration that defines one or more pipelines and their corresponding handlers.

-(todo: table of properties and methods with examples)
+(todo: table of properties and methods, remarks and examples)

 ### `DefaultPipelineHandler<T>`

-This class implements ...
+This class provides a default implementation of `IPipelineHandler<TContext, TConfig>` with useful features for debugging and prototyping.

-(todo: table of properties and methods with examples)
+(todo: table of properties and methods, remarks and examples)

 ### `PipelineHandlerBase<T>`

-This class implements ...
+This class provides the base implementation of `IPipelineHandler<TContext, TConfig>`.

-(todo: table of properties and methods with examples)
+(todo: table of properties and methods, remarks and examples)

 ### `PipeboxState`

-This class implements ...
+This class provides the implementation of the state of execution for the `Pipebox<T>`.

-(todo: table of properties and methods with examples)
+(todo: table of properties and methods, remarks and examples)

+---

 ## Workers (this content needs a full revision)